 How do you travel around Sumatra?

-The easiest is by bus, or by hiring a car with a driver but you can also use public transportation between villages.
+The easiest is by hiring a car with a driver but you can also use public transportation between villages.

 Where is Sumatra?